navipartner/npcore-partners/Documentation/public/power_bi/power_bi_retail/howto/install_power_bi_retail.md

-# Install NP Power BI Retail
+# Install NP Power BI for Retail

 Take control over your operations by using the Power BI app for retail business.
 To install the application, follow the provided steps: